 West Virginia Comprehensive Treatment Centers are here to help you break free from the chains of opioid addiction.
 Our medication assisted treatment is a safe and effective route to take in order to overcome an addiction to opioids.
 Our therapeutic options provide patients with additional opportunities to successfully achieve long-term recovery.
 The dedicated staff at West Virginia Comprehensive Treatment Centers is here to help you regain control of your life.

-Types of Treatment Offered at West Virginia Comprehensive Treatment Centers
+Types of Treatment Offered for Opioid Abuse at West Virginia Comprehensive Treatment Centers

 As a network out of outpatient providers, West Virginia Comprehensive Treatment Centers provides treatment to individuals struggling with an addiction to opioids.
 Our medically supervised medication assisted treatment options allows individuals, aged 18 and older, who have been struggling with an opioid addiction for a year or longer to have the opportunity to receive the support and help required to overcome an addiction.
 Our dedicated staff includes physicians, nurses, and counselors who are trained in the field of addiction.
 Staff members will work with patients on an individual basis to determine the correct medication dosages, as well as which therapeutic interventions would be most beneficial for their treatment plans.